ChaunteVanDeBurgh/jammming/README.md

 This is the capstone project for a Codecademy 8 week intensive webinar.

-No react code was provided to the developer by Codecademy.
+No React code was provided to the developer by Codecademy.

 ## Available Scripts

 In the project directory, you can run: